madetech/academy/learn/11_devops.md

 ### Day 2:
 * Docker
+  - dockerise greenfield project if not already done

 ### Day 3:
 * Ansible
+  - Overview of playbooks already in place for greenfield
+  - Create playbooks to run on playground for building, configure and teardown infrastructure
+  - Update academy production playbooks to add autoscaling groups

 ### Day 4:
 * Terraform
+  - brief overview of tooling compared to ansible
+  - discussion of ways to manage state
+* Greenfield

 ### Day 5:
 * Deploying greenfield application to environment